Lumbar Spinal Stenosis: Your Disability Guide

 Most treatment plans for back pain begin with conservative, non-invasive methods.
 Your doctor will likely recommend a course of physical therapy focused on specific stretching and strengthening exercises to improve stability in your lower back.
 Anti-inflammatory medications, activity modification, and sometimes bracing are also common starting points.
 For many people, these initial steps can provide significant relief and improve daily function.
 Following through with these recommendations is essential.
 It not only gives you the best chance at managing your symptoms without more invasive procedures but also shows disability reviewers that you’ve exhausted the simplest options first, which is a key step in their evaluation process.

-Finding Relief with Advanced Pain Management
+When to Consider Advanced Pain Management

 If conservative care doesn’t provide enough relief, your doctor may suggest more advanced, non-surgical options.
 These treatments are designed to target the source of your pain more directly.
 Procedures like epidural steroid injections can reduce inflammation around the compressed nerves, while radiofrequency ablation can interrupt pain signals for longer-lasting relief.
 These minimally invasive procedures can be highly effective at managing chronic pain and improving your quality of life.
 Documenting your experience with these advanced pain management techniques is crucial for your disability claim, as it provides clear evidence of the persistence and severity of your condition.